 Best Ways to Store Potatoes

 When digging potatoes, always use a fork.
 This reduces the number of potatoes you damage and stops you slicing straight through a handsome prizewinner.
-I used to do this loads, but now I gently loosen the soil with a fork, before scraping away with a trowel.
+I used to do these loads, but now I gently loosen the soil with a fork, before scraping away with a trowel.

 Drying the Potatoes